Kolatch Family Foundation

 - Geographic focus on the New York metropolitan area, particularly northern New Jersey and Manhattan

-- Significant support for organizations aligned with Modern Orthodox Jewish values
+- Significant support for organisations aligned with Modern Orthodox Jewish values

 Key Takeaways for Grant Writers